veritrans/veritrans-android/README.md

 ## 4.2 Registering Credit Cards

-You can register credit cards to be used at a later time by using the method below on the VeritransSDK object.
+You can register credit cards to be used at a later time by using the method registerCard below on the VeritransSDK object.

 ```
 public static void registerCard(final Activity activity, CardTokenRequest cardTokenRequest,
-                                final String userId, final TransactionCallback callBack) {
+                                final String userId, final TransactionCallback callBack)

 ```